What to Think About Vegan Leather

 Proponents of vegan leathers claim using non-animal sources to create leather-like products is the perfect answer to an ethical question posed by animal slaughter.

-However, how ethical are vegan leathers, really?
+However, how ethical are vegan leathers and how durable is vegan leather, really?
 You decide.

 What is Vegan Leather Used For?

 Before we delve into how vegan leathers are produced, let’s take a look at the many ways they are used in place of authentic leather.
 Vegan leather can be substituted for just about anything traditional leather is used for, excepting hard-use items like saddles.